-Liberty Financial is a non-conforming lender that offers an extensive range of loan products, including home loans for people with a poor credit history.
+Liberty Financial offers an extensive range of loan products, including home loans for people with a poor credit history.

 Liberty Financial has been a provider of financial services since 1997.
 It now serves more than 140,000 customers and has assets of $12 billion.
 It provides a range of competitive loans for home and car purchases as well as for business purposes.
 It also offers investment packages, financial advice and planning.